Czech minister says no sign gas flows from Russia under threat

 "...Nothing would happen.
 There would be no limits for Czech households or Czech firms," he said.
 "We would be able to guarantee gas supplies from our own storage... (from) alternative sources, like pipelines Nord Stream and Gazelle."

-Mladek said he was happy that RWE Gas Storage, whose facilities account for 92 percent of Czech storage capacity, has filled reserves to full capacity of 2.7 billion cubic meters.
+Mladek said he was happy that RWE Gas Storage, whose facilities account for 92 percent of Czech storage capacity, has filled reserves to full capacity of 2.7 billion cubic metres.

 In total, the Czech Republic has 3.2 bcm in storage, according to data from Gas Infrastructure Europe (GIE).